facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

 2.7.2.
 Installing the MySQL Startup Item

-   The MySQL Installation Package includes a startup item that can be used to automatically startup and shutdown MySQL during boot.
+   The MySQL Installation Package includes a startup item that can be used to automatically start up and shut down MySQL.

    To install the MySQL Startup Item: